 Above all, it is so important to conduct these kinds of discussion with grace and love, recognising that Christians take different positions on all sorts of theological issues.Watch and learn from the way that mature, older Christians relate to people with very different views.
 You will often find that people with completely different ideas, that they are very passionate about, can have a robust debate in a friendly atmosphere.
 We should aim to do the same.

 Christians in Science, www.cis.org.uk

-A professional group, representing at least 700 Evangelical Christians; working scientists from a wide spectrum of scientific disciplines, students, theologians, and others, in the UK and abroad.
+A professional group, representing hundreds of evangelical Christians; working scientists from a wide spectrum of scientific disciplines, students, theologians, and others, in the UK and abroad.
 Students can join for free and have access to student-oriented activities and resources.